 Botnets are used by bot-herders to execute several types of botnet attacks.
 While some attacks are more common or sophisticated than others, all types of botnet attacks pose serious threats to cybersecurity.

 Unlike other types of social engineering attacks, phishing is focused on sheer volume.
-Attackers typically send phishing emails to as many recipients as possible with the hopes that just one will fall for the scam.
+Attackers typically send phishing emails to as many recipients as possible, hoping that just one will fall for the scam.
 Phishing attacks require little upfront effort or investments, and can result in huge returns for attackers.

 With the power of botnets behind them, phishing attacks can reach seemingly endless email inboxes.
 And because botnets are both widespread and automated, shutting down a phishing campaign is very challenging.